cheikhshift/db/readme.md

 - item : model to set query to.
 - query : map of parameters to query.
 - update : map of updates to make.
-Remember to use MongoDb selections , ie : `$ne`.
+Remember MongoDb selectors are supported , ie : `$ne`.